-The 15 Coolest Minimalist Sneaker Brands For Men (2022)
+Top 10 Minimalist Sneaker Brands Producing The Cleanest Kicks

 The joy of the minimalist sneaker, and the reason why it has become so popular in modern menswear, is precisely because it has become so versatile.

-Naturally, it suits being worn in a casual context with sportswear and casualwear: everything from track pants to chinos are a natural extension of the sneaker’s sporting heritage, but it can also be a great adjunct to formal suit trousers or pleated tailored trousers.
+It naturally suits being worn in a casual context with sportswear and casualwear: everything from track pants to chinos is a natural extension of the sneaker’s sporting heritage, but it can also be a great adjunct to formal suit trousers or pleated tailored trousers.

-The clean lines of the tailored trouser lead nicely into the equally clean geometry of the minimalist sneaker, with the latter providing a crisp white contrast to the dark tones of a tailored bottom half.
+The clean lines of the tailored pants lead nicely into the equally clean geometry of the minimalist sneaker, with the latter providing a crisp white contrast to the dark tones of a tailored bottom half.